 Results and retaking of examination.

-(1) The commission will notify applicants of the examination results by mail.

-(2) Applicants who pass receive a license to practice as a practical nurse or registered nurse from the commission provided all other requirements are met.
+(1) The board will issue a licensed practical nurse (LPN) or registered nurse (RN) credential to an applicant who has passed the examination, provided all other requirements are met.

-(3) Applicants who fail the examination will receive a letter of notification from the commission, including information on retaking the examination.
-The applicant may retake the examination no sooner than forty-five days following the date of the last exam taken.
+(2) The board will notify applicants who fail the examination including examination results and information on retaking the examination.
+The applicant may retake the examination no sooner than forty-five days following the date of the last examination taken.

+(3) An applicant who fails to pass the examination after four attempts will not be eligible to retest until the applicant provides evidence of completing a board-approved National Council Licensure Examination (NCLEX) prep course.

-(4) The applicant's examination results will be maintained in his/her application file with the department of health.
+(4) The applicant's examination results will be maintained in their application file with the department of health.

 WAC 246-840-090

-Licensure for nurses by interstate endorsement.
+Licensure by interstate endorsement for applicants educated in the United States.

-Registered nurse and practical nurse applicants for interstate endorsement may be issued a license without examination provided the applicant meets the following requirements:
+Registered nurse (RN) and licensed practical nurse (LPN) applicants educated in the United States and applying for licensure by interstate endorsement shall:

-(1) The applicant graduated and holds a degree from:

-(a) A state board-approved program preparing candidates for licensure as a nurse, which substantially meets requirements for nursing education approved in Washington state, as determined by the board; or
+(1) Have graduated and hold a degree from a nursing education program approved by a state board or regulatory authority preparing candidates for licensure as a nurse, which substantially meets requirements for nursing education approved in Washington state at the time of graduation, as determined by the board.
+The board retains authority to evaluate and determine the sufficiency of academic preparation for all applicants.
+Applicants educated outside the U.S., see WAC 246-840-xxx.

-(b) A nursing program that is equivalent to board-approved nursing education in Washington state at the time of graduation as determined by the board.
+(a) An education verification may be requested of the applicant’s nursing education program and must include clinical hours in specific content areas of direct care and simulation.

+(b) For RN applicants who graduated from a nontraditional nursing education program:

+(i) Provide evidence of 1,000 hours of employment without discipline as an RN in another U.S. state or territory.

+(2) Hold either:

-(2) The applicant holds a current active nursing license in another state or territory, or holds an inactive or expired license in another state or territory and successfully completes a board-approved refresher course.
+(a) a current active nursing license in another U.S. state or territory,

+(b) an inactive or expired license in another U.S. state or territory and successfully completes a board-approved refresher course.

-(a) An applicant whose license was inactive or expired must be issued a limited education authorization by the board to enroll in the clinical portion of the refresher course.
+(i) An applicant whose license was inactive or expired in another U.S. state or territory must be issued a limited education authorization by the board to enroll in the clinical portion of the refresher course.

-(b) The limited education authorization is valid only while working under the direct supervision of a preceptor and is not valid for employment as a registered nurse.
+(ii) The limited education authorization is valid only while working under the direct supervision of a preceptor and is not valid for employment as a nurse.

+(c) an inactive or expired license in another U.S. state or territory, an active license in a Canadian province or territory, and has been actively practicing within the last three years.

+(i) An applicant who has been actively practicing in Canada must submit verification of an active license in Canada and verification of active nursing practice within the last three years.

-(3) The applicant was originally licensed to practice as a nurse in another state or territory after passing the National Council Licensure Examination (NCLEX).
+(3) Have been originally licensed to practice as a nurse in another U.S. state or territory after passing the board-approved licensure examination as described in WAC 246-840-050.
+The applicant must provide verification of original RN or LPN licensure from another U.S. state or territory.
+The verification must show that the original license was issued based on passing the board-approved licensure examination as described in WAC 246-840-050.